723Studio/OpenXcom_FTA/README.md

 Q: At what stage is the development of the game?
 > the game is in pre-alpha stage.

+Q: Where can I join the community and chat or participate in development?
+> join to our Discord channel https://discord.gg/epmtzH9.

 Q: How and where can I translate the game into my language?
 > answer.